Skip to main content

 The MacBook Air M5 ($1,099) and MacBook Neo ($599) are not competing products — they serve fundamentally different buyers at a $500 price gap.

-Apple introduced both machines in the same week — the MacBook Air M5 at $1,099 and the MacBook Neo at $599 — but they address genuinely different needs.
+Apple introduced both machines in the same week — the MacBook Air M5 at $1,099 and the MacBook Neo at $599 — but they address different audience segments.

 The MacBook Neo runs on the A18 Pro — the Apple Silicon chip from iPhone 16 Pro — with a maximum of 8GB of unified memory.
 At $599, it opens macOS to buyers who couldn't previously justify the entry price, or who need a reliable machine for light daily workflows.
 The A18 Pro and 8GB RAM ceiling make it well-suited for web, email, and productivity, but that constraint matters if you're planning to run local AI models, work with large files, or multitask heavily across demanding apps.